hiyuantang/AC215_3H2B/README.md

 **Strict Format Dataset**

-We generated a dataset of 500 pairs of question and answer pairs for fine-tuning the Gemini 1.5 flash model to behave in a way that facilitates us extracting days, themes, and location information.
+We generated a dataset of 500 pairs of question and answer pairs for fine-tuning the `Gemini 1.5 flash 002` model to behave in a way that facilitates us extracting days, themes, and location information.
 Specifically, the days and location information will go through a native route optimization to reduce the total distance for each day of the trip.
 With that in mind, the question and answer pair is formated in a way that the question will ask for a concise thematic travel itinerary and the answer will provide the itinerary in a strict format.
 For example:

 ```
 - **Example Pair 1:**